-Over-the-counter treatments, prescription medications and medical procedures can help control Sjögren’s.
+Get more information about how over-the-counter treatments, prescription medications and medical procedures can all help control Sjögren’s Syndrome symptoms.

-Sjogren’s syndrome can affect all of moisture-producing glands and tissues in the body – not just the eyes and mouth –and cause a host of symptoms.
+Sjogren’s syndrome can affect all moisture-producing glands and tissues in the body – not just the eyes and mouth – and cause a host of symptoms.

 - Artificial Tears

 - Bion Tears

 - The immunosuppressive drug cyclosporine in the form of an eye drop (Restasis) to be applied every 12 hours.

 - A cellulose pellet (Lacrisert) that is placed in the lower eyelid where it dissolves, adding moisture, when artificial tears are used.

 - Two drugs approved for dry mouth, pilocarpine (Salagen) and cevimeline (Evoxac), may help dry eyes.
 While they aren’t approved for dry eyes, your doctor may prescribe them for that purpose.
 Also, if you take one of these drugs for dry mouth, it may help your eyes.